 1. Investment in the cloud

-Cloud platforms are one of the best ways to ensure good system stability.
+Cloud platforms like AWS or GCP are one of the best ways to ensure good system stability.
 Most professional, enterprise-grade services of this kind offer specific guarantees when it comes to uptime.
-And development companies that offer cloud services can design your architecture properly and employ safeguards to make sure everything runs as well as it possibly can.
+And development companies that offer cloud migration services can design your architecture properly and employ safeguards to make sure everything runs as well as it possibly can.